guillermo-carrasco/PyConSweden2015/parts/3-clinical/slides.md

 Bridge the gap between sending raw data to computer savvy researchers vs. only somewhat computer litterate genetecists and doctors.
 Basically it means processing the data as far as possible and intuitively visualize it.
+The massive amounts of data can't simple be summed up in a pretty little graph anymore.

 ### Mission
 5 min analysis